Ramagundam railway station

+Ramagundam railway station (station code: RDM) is a fourth grade non-suburban (NSG–4) category Indian railway station in Secunderabad railway division of South Central Railway zone.
+It serves the city of Ramagundam in the Indian state of Telangana.
+It was selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

 History

 With the completion of the Kazipet–Balharshah link in 1929, Chennai was directly linked to Delhi.
 Mainly this station surroundings has urban population passengers crowd is huge to this station with surrounding towns are Godavarikhani, Manthani, and Peddapalli.
 It is known as the "Grand Trunk Line".
 Mostly this station have maximum train halts passing through this main line.

 Electrification

 The Balharshah–Ramagundam sector in 1987–88 was electrified.
 This station is famous for MGR (Merry go round) system i.e., goods or coal carriage trains continuously runs and overhauls at this station and it has a coach maintenance depot [RDM].

 Developments

 A new 201.04 km railway line has been approved by the Cabinet Committee on Economic Affairs between Balharshah and Kazipet on August 26, 2016.
 The new line is extremely useful from goods loading point of view with FCI at Jammikunta, Kesoram Cement at Raghavapuram, Thermal Power Stations and SCCL at Ramagundam in Telangana, and Cement Chandrapur in Maharashtra.
 This will facilitate both the passenger traffic and goods movement that include cement, coal and food.

 Survey for new route from Manuguru to Ramagundam is completed but waiting for budget allocation from central government.